turbot/steampipe-plugin-docker/docs/tables/dockerfile_instruction.md

 # Table: dockerfile_instruction

-List and query instructions from Dockerfile's.
+List and query instructions from Dockerfiles.

 ## Examples